A history of LGBTQ+ representation in film

 1933: ‘Queen Christina’ includes hints of its subject’s lesbianism

-MGM producer Irving Thalberg was reportedly a fan of "Mädchen in Uniform” and believed that a similar film about the life of real-life, 17th-century lesbian monarch Queen Christina of Sweden “could give us very interesting scenes.”
-MGM ended up giving Christina (who was played by queer actress Greta Garbo) a heterosexual love interest and erased explicit mention of her sexuality, but bits of historical truth remain.
+MGM producer Irving Thalberg was reportedly a fan of “Mädchen in Uniform” and believed that a similar film about the life of real-life, 17th-century lesbian monarch Queen Christina of Sweden “could give us very interesting scenes.”
+MGM ended up giving Christina (played by queer actress Greta Garbo) a heterosexual love interest and erased explicit mention of her sexuality, but bits of historical truth remain.
 Christina kisses and flirts with her lady-in-waiting in the film and declares, “I shall die a bachelor!”

 1934: Hollywood’s Hays Code is strictly enforced

 Officially known as the “Motion Picture Production Code,” the Hays Code set stern guidelines for what types of content could be released by U.S. movie studios from 1934 to 1968.
 One taboo was homosexuality, meaning that any instances of queerness on film had to be carefully coded.

 [Pictured: American Joseph Breen, Hollywood director, speaking with British director Michael Balcon and others.
 For many years Breen was an administrator of the Production Code, the American censorship body, governed by the “Hays Office.”]

 1938: ‘Bringing Up Baby’ uses ‘gay’ in a queer context